Mdamski/Mdamski.github.io/Projects/Audible Insights/README.md

 ## Data Cleaning and Preprocessing
 Before diving into the analysis, the data underwent the following cleaning steps:

-- Author: Deleted "Writtenby:" before author name
+- Author: Deleted "Writtenby:" before author name.
-- Narrator: Deleted "Narratedby:" before narrator name
+- Narrator: Deleted "Narratedby:" before narrator name.
-- releasedate: Adjusted data type
+- releasedate: Adjusted data type.
-- Price: Adjusted data type
+- Price: Adjusted data type.
-- Time: Transformed from a text format (e.g., "2 hrs and 20 mins") to a numeric format representing total minutes (e.g., "140")
+- Time: Transformed from a text format (e.g., "2 hrs and 20 mins") to a numeric format representing total minutes (e.g., "140").
 - Stars: Transformed from a text format (e.g., "5 out of 5 stars34 ratings") to two separet columns.
-One for stars and second for ratings
+One for stars and second for ratings.

 ## Data Cleaning in Power Querry Details